Kurdistan Workers' Party: Political and popular wing

 In 1985, the National Liberation Front of Kurdistan (Eniye Rizgariye Navata Kurdistan, ERNK) was established by the PKK as its popular front wing, with the role of both creating propaganda for the party, and as an umbrella organization for PKK organizations in different segments of the Kurdish population, such as the peasantry, workers, youth, and women.
 It was dissolved in 1999, after the capture of Abdullah Öcalan.

 Cultural branch

 In 1983, the Association of Artists (Hunerkom) was established in Germany under the lead of the music group Koma Berxwedan.
 Its activities spread over Kurdish community centers in France, Germany and the Netherlands.
 In 1994 the Hunerkom was renamed into the 'Kurdish Academy of Culture and Arts'.
 Koma Berxwedans songs, which often were about the PKK resistance, were forbidden in Turkey and had to be smuggled over the border.

 Armed wing

-The PKK had an armed wing, originally formed in 1984 as the Kurdistan Freedom Brigades (Hêzên Rizgariya Kurdistan, HRK), renamed to the People's Liberation Army of Kurdistan (Arteşa Rizgariya Gelî Kurdistan, ARGK) in 1986, and again renamed to the People's Defense Forces (Hêzên Parastina Gel, HPG) in 1999.
+The PKK had an armed wing, originally formed in 1984 as the Kurdistan Freedom Brigades (Hêzên Rizgariya Kurdistan, HRK), renamed to the People's Liberation Army of Kurdistan (Arteşa Rizgariya Gelî Kurdistan, ARGK) in 1986, and again renamed to the People's Defence Forces (Hêzên Parastina Gel, HPG) in 1999.